landon-snodgrass/godot-game-template/docs/long_start_guide.md

 Feel free to chamge those as you see fit.

 The system also stores a backup at each save and will attempt to load this backup when call the `load_game` function if the current save is corrupted.

+## Next steps:
+The next steps would be customizing the "stock scenes" in the `stock_system_scenes/` directory and to read through the rest of the docs.